ayns01/ColorLens/README.md

 ## Development
 I am using Java for this app.
 I am new to Java language.
 So that as a challenge I decided to do a Java project.
 However on I/O 2019 event, Google announced Android development would become increasingly Kotlin based.
-So I decided make Android app using Kotlin next time.
+So I decided to make Android app using Kotlin next time.
 Also Google I/O announced new Android Jetpack.
 I didn't use any function in this project from Jetpack.
 But I need to catch up on all features of Jetpack.

 ### Core functions of ColorLens